 But to do lists only work if they're realistic.
 Otherwise they can be overwhelming and cause us to get discouraged and be counterproductive.

-Each evening I suggest getting in the habit of making your to do list for the next day (which is why I've included this as a suggested task when planning out your evening routine).
+Each evening I suggest getting in the habit of making your to do list for the next day.
 It helps you get what you need to accomplish tomorrow out of your brain so you can relax and rest for a while before you begin again the next day.

-Making it the night before also allows you to think and plan, as opposed to reacting instinctively to the day's events and then spinning your wheels by not actually getting many useful things done.
+Making your list the night before also allows you to think and plan, as opposed to reacting instinctively to the day's events and then spinning your wheels by not actually getting many useful things done.

 I used the example above of a project, "declutter your house."
 That is not something that I could get done in one day, how about you?